The card payment flow is composed of 5 steps:

 An authorization is the process of checking the availability and holding an amount on the card holder's account.
 During all the life of this authorization, which lasts 7 days, this amount will be held and then deducted from card holder's credit limit.
 An authorized transaction has the execution status='to process'.

 The Capture is the process of collecting the money that was held by an authorization.
 Following this process, the money will be debited from the debtor's account and credited to the merchant's account within 2 days.

 The Settlement is the moment when funds have been debited from the original account and credited on the destination account, in general, two days after the capture.

-The refund is the processed of returning a card transaction that has already settled.
-It can be initiated by the merchant or by the payer but has to be agreed and processed by the merchant.
+The refund is the process of returning a card transaction that has already settled.
+It is initiated by the merchant.